Mahmoud-Elaaser/TwitterClone/README.md

 # Twitter Clone API

-## Description
-The Twitter Clone API is a backend application built using **ASP.NET Core** that replicates core features of a social media platform like Twitter.
+Twitter Clone API is a backend application built using **ASP.NET Core** that replicates core features of a social media platform like Twitter.
 The project is designed with clean architecture principles, ensuring scalability, maintainability, and performance.

 ---